author of the memoir-in-essays A VOCABULARY FOR APOSTATES, forthcoming from Penguin Canada, spring 2023

 Daniel's work has been nominated for the Lambda Literary Award, the Ferro-Grumley Award, the ReLit Award, the Expozine Alternative Press Award, and the American Library Association Over the Rainbow List.

 Daniel has appeared at Blue Metropolis Montreal International Literary Festival, GritLit, Thin Air (Winnipeg), Ottawa International Writers Festival, Westfest (Ottawa), Columbia College Chicago, Northeastern Illinois University, KGB Bar (NYC) and on CBC Radio One.
+Daniel has been a writer-in-residence in Croatia and on La Gomera in the Canary Islands.

 He is past president of the Quebec Writers' Federation, where he has also served as a writing mentor.